 The Council sets a target for sickness absence on an annual basis for all staff.
-Outturn against this target for 2013/14 and the previous year was as follows:
+Outturn against this target for 2014/15 and the previous year was as follows:

-Target Target Outturn 2013/14 Outturn 2012/13
+Target Target Outturn 2014/15 Outturn 2013/14

-Working Days Lost due to 8 days 10.34 8.94
+Working Days Lost due to 8 days 8.45 10.34

 Sickness Absence days days

 High sickness absence levels can have a detrimental effect on the delivery of council services.
 Effective sickness absence management ensures that the cost of sickness absence is kept at a minimum whilst improving capacity, service improvement and workforce morale.
-To provide context and to understand the reasons for the increase, an analysis of sickness absence for 2013/14 shows that both long term and short absence has increased, though a number of long term absentees have returned to the organisation since 31st March 2014.
+Sickness performance has improved in 2014/15 because a number of long term absentees have returned to the organisation.
+In addition, regular attendance management meetings are held by the Chief Executive with Chief Officers to understand the reasons for high levels of sickness.